 Two reasons Norfolk is garnering a lot of accolades these days are its art scene and its neighborhoods.
 Its Chrysler Museum of Art has one of the largest glass galleries in the nation, featuring works by Tiffany and Frank Lloyd Wright in its glass collection.
 Across the street, the museum’s Glass Studio offers free demonstrations daily at noon.
 Both the museum and studio are free.

-About five miles away, the Hermitage Museum is a Smithsonian affiliate showcasing art from around the world in a historic home ($15).
-The property’s 12-acre formal garden are well-suited to display outdoor art, like the recent exhibit featuring the art of Burning Man.
+About five miles away, the Hermitage Museum and Gardens is a Smithsonian affiliate showcasing art from around the world in a historic home.
+The property’s 12-acre formal gardens are well-suited to display outdoor art, like the recent exhibit featuring the art of Burning Man.
 Although it ended in October, it was so popular the museum hopes to curate another Burning Man art exhibit soon.